-In our Dissecting Headlines section, we look at the Fed Chairman’s upcoming speech at the Jackson Hole Economic Symposium.
+In our Dissecting Headlines section, we look at the major economic events from last week.

 Financial Market Update

 Dissecting Headlines: A Closer Look at the Economic Data

 There were several key economic events last week.
 The Federal Open Market Committee (FOMC) voted to raise the Fed funds rate by 0.75% to a range of 2.25% to 2.50%.
 The Fed commented the labor market was steady, inflation was still high, and there are some pockets of economic softening around the economy.
 The Fed’s balance sheet reduction is in progress with $47.5 billion of treasury and agency securities being runoff per month for June through August, then increasing to $95 billion per month starting in September.
 There is no FOMC meeting in August, but we will likely hear from multiple Fed officials around the time of the Kanas City Fed’s annual Jackson Hole Economic Symposium from August 25th to 27th.
 The next scheduled FOMC meeting is September 20th to 21st.